wvictor14/Placental-cell-specific-methylation/R/2_analysis/2_14_deconvolution.md

 ![](2_14_deconvolution_files/figure-html/unnamed-chunk-10-4.png)<!-- -->

-# Add nRBC to deconvolution
+# Add nRBC + nRBC to deconvolution

 and apply to villi